Cheyenne, Wyoming: Sports

-Sports venues in Cheyenne include the Cheyenne Ice and Events Center, Pioneer Park, Powers Field, Bison Stadium and Okie-Blanchard Stadium.
+Sports venues in Cheyenne include the Cheyenne Ice and Events Center, Pioneer Park, Powers Field, Bison Stadium, and Okie-Blanchard Stadium.

-The Cheyenne Warriors were founded as an American Professional Football League team in 2012.
+In 2012, the Cheyenne Warriors were founded as an American Professional Football League team.
 After playing a season in the APFL, they announced a move to the Indoor Football League.
-Shortly after the owner of the team died in December 2012, the Warriors announced that they were forming the new Developmental Football League.
-After playing several games in this new league, the team folded in May 2013.
+Shortly after the owner of the team died in December, the Warriors announced that they were forming the new Developmental Football League.
+In May 2013, after playing several games in this new league, the team folded.

+In 2020, the city of Cheyenne was chosen to host the historical match between Canadian Dave Leduc who was defending his Lethwei world title against American challenger Cyrus Washington.
+The event marked the first time in the history of the ancient Burmese combat sport of Lethwei to be held in North America.
+The event was held at the Outlaw Saloon and was sanctioned by the World Lethwei Federation in partnership with the Wyoming Combat Sports Commission.
+As of 2024, Wyoming is the first and only US state to have legalized Lethwei in its territory.

 Parks and recreation

 The Cheyenne Community Recreation and Events Department operates an Ice and Events center, swimming pool, spray park, skateboard park, two golf courses, Cheyenne Botanic Gardens (including the Paul Smith Children's Village at the Gardens), paddle boat rentals in Lions Park (summers only), cemeteries, forestry operations, community house, Youth Activity Center and a miniature golf park.